| |

 (translation: Antoine Cassar)

-He had met her in the Hungry Duck, in the heart of Moscow, where
+He had met her at the Hungry Duck, in the heart of Moscow, where

 the ladies can drink as much as they like free of charge until half